ONSdigital/ssdc-rm-acceptance-tests/CODE_GUIDE.md

 When this step receives a json parameter {"spam": "eggs"}
 ```

-And our `array` type allows us to parse JSON arrays in to python lists, e.g.
+And our `array` type allows us to parse JSON arrays into python lists, e.g.

 ```python
 @step('this step receives an array parameter {foo:array}')